San-sanichick/canvas-benchmarks/README.md

 |SDL2     | 63|      ~165MB|
 |CanvasKit| 45|      ~300MB|

-Pixi.js is in the lead here, although the test done are not particularly thorough
+Pixi.js is in the lead here, although the tests done are not particularly thorough

 Todo:
 - [x] TS + Canvas API